jburgy/jburgy.github.io/docs/_posts/2022-05-13-what-is-linear-programming.md

 of an underdetermined system of equations as the intersection of these n-dimensional planes.
 We struggle to interpret geometric objects in more than 2 or 3 dimensions.
 Fortunately, we can _project_ them to lower dimensions.
-Those projections are equivalent to dropping one of the dimensions (say $$z$$) and turning the equality into an equality.
+Those projections are equivalent to dropping one of the dimensions (say $$z$$) and turning the equality into an inequality.
 The same concept lets us go the other way (turning inequalities into equalities) by introducing [slack variables](https://en.wikipedia.org/wiki/Slack_variable).

 Recapping, having more unknowns than equations leads to infinitely many solutions.
 We often choose